 This can be hard to achieve in your bedroom without taking specific precautions.
-If you don’t have effective blinds in your bedroom windows you should get a blinding curtain that keep all the light out.
-Even if you live in place where the nights are actually dark, artificial light from street lights and billboards can illuminate your bedroom.
+If you don’t have effective blinds in your bedroom windows you should get a blinding curtain that keeps all the light out.
+Even if you live in a place where the nights are actually dark, artificial light from street lights and billboards can illuminate your bedroom.

 You should also get rid of any electrical devices with lights in the in your bedroom.
-This includes smart phones, internet routers and televisions.
+This includes smartphones, internet routers, and televisions.
 At least put some masking tape on the indicator LEDs.